MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/manage.md

 #### [:::image type="icon" source="images/controlpanel.svg"::: **Control Panel**](#tab/controlpanel)

 BitLocker decryption using the control panel is done using a wizard.
 The control panel can be called from Windows Explorer or by opening it directly.
-After opening the BitLocker control panel, users will select the **Turn off BitLocker** option to begin the process.
+After opening the BitLocker control panel applet, users can select the **Turn off BitLocker** option to begin the process.\
 After selecting the **Turn off BitLocker** option, the user chooses to continue by clicking the confirmation dialog.
 With **Turn off BitLocker** confirmed, the drive decryption process begins and reports status to the control panel.

 The control panel doesn't report decryption progress but displays it in the notification area of the task bar.
 Selecting the notification area icon will open a modal dialog with progress.